This Code of Ethics and Business Conduct applies to all Employees.

 COMPETITION AND FAIR DEALING

 Magellan seeks to outperform its competition fairly and honestly and to obtain competitive advantages through superior performance, never through unethical or illegal business practices.
 Stealing proprietary information, possessing trade secret information that was wrongfully obtained, or inducing such disclosures by past or present employees of other companies, is prohibited.
-Each Employee should respect the rights of and deal fairly with Magellan’s customers, suppliers, competitors and other Employees.
+Each Employee should respect the rights of and deal fairly with Magellan’s security holders, customers, suppliers, competitors and other Employees.
 No Employee should take improper advantage of anyone through manipulation, concealment, abuse of proprietary information, misrepresentation of material facts, or any other intentional improper-dealing practice.

 Employees owe a duty to Magellan to advance Magellan’s legitimate interests when the opportunity to do so arises.
 Employees are prohibited from taking for themselves personal opportunities that properly belong to Magellan or that are discovered through the use of Magellan property, information or position.
 Employees must not use corporate property, information or position for personal gain or to compete with Magellan.